 Only one-hundred units of the AMB 001 sports bike will be built.

 Though, the bike’s moniker suggests that this is the first of a series of collaborations between Brough and Aston Martin.
 A fact which is confirmed by the two brands.

 Notably, the AMB 001 is track-only meaning that it lacks many of the constraints that guide road-legal motorcycle engineering.
 Namely, Euro4 and Euro5.
 This has allowed Aston Martin’s designers and engineers greater freedom to create the spectacular machine you see before you.

 Double-wishbone suspension is found up front and along with winglets – offering stability and downforce on the track, respectively.

 Aston Martin Executive Vice President and Chief Creative Officer, Marek Reichman believes the final result is what “..cutting-edge motorcycle should be” and doesn’t hide his pride at seeing “…Aston Martin wings on a motorcycle for the first time”.

-Sculpted from carbon-fibre, titanium and billet aluminium – the bike is finished in Aston Martin’s traditional racing colours, ‘Stirling Green’ and ‘Lime Essence’, and is a thing of artistic beauty.
+Sculpted from carbon fibre, titanium and billet aluminium, the bike is finished in Aston Martin’s traditional racing colours: ‘Stirling Green’ and ‘Lime Essence’.
+It’s a finish of artistic beauty.

 The ‘xenomorph-like’ body has been shaped with both form and function in mind and accented by a fin running the length of the fuel tank.
 The fin almost blends into a striking colour TFT screen, which forms the basis of instruments.

-Hand-stitched, Oxford-tan leather, is wrapped around rear of the body, to form a saddle, which generously accommodates human form.
+Hand-stitched, Oxford-tan leather is wrapped around the rear of the body to form a saddle that generously accommodates human form.